tensorlakeai/indexify/docs/docs/develop.md

 ## Install Dependencies

 Before you start, this doc may be outdated.
-Please follow the procedur in `run_tests.sh`, this is the source of truth.
+Please follow the procedure in `run_tests.sh`, this is the source of truth.

 ### Rust Compiler